isomerpages/ogp-sync/_what-is-sync/About.md

 ![](/images/iPhoneX_In_Hand_MockupsForFree.jpg)

 ### **Keep your COVID-19 records in sync**
-Sync is a government web portal initiated by the Ministry of Health and [Open Government Products](https://www.open.gov.sg/), GovTech, for anyone to share and submit COVID-19 records (vaccination and test records) with organisations remotely.
-Using Sync is like making a financial transaction; instead of money, Sync allows individuals to choose who to share their COVID-19 health records with, and can remove their consent at any time.
+Sync is a web platform developed by [Open Government Products](https://www.open.gov.sg/) that enables consent-based sharing of COVID-19 test results and vaccination records.
+Developed in collaboration with the Ministry of Health, Sync allows individuals to instantly share their COVID-19 records with employers and other organisations and control access rights.

 Presently, Sync shares COVID-19 ART and PCR swab tests results, and vaccination records.